-The black cloud that seems to haunt Formula 1 since the beginning of the season, disturbing qualifications or races at random, also moves to Monza where, from Tuesday, August 6, 1985, free practice sessions are scheduled to continue until Friday, August 9, 1985: a storm in the morning and heavy rain in the afternoon.
-Thus, only four cars take to the track: a Ferrari with Stefan Johansson, a Toleman with Teo Fabi, a Brabham with Nelson Piquet, and a McLaren with Alain Prost.
-The crowd, about 7.000 people, gathered in the covered grandstands in front of the pits, regardless of the downpour, awaited Michele Alboreto.
-But the Italian driver, informed that a storm was raging in Monza, prefers to postpone his arrival until Wednesday evening to practice on Thursday.
-So the applause intended for the Nurburgring winner is directed at the red Ferrari brought to the circuit by the mechanics.
-Fans celebrate it as if it were a person, almost as if it could respond with a greeting, perhaps with the roar of the engine.
-Applause (and some boos) for Johansson and, of course, only boos (a volley) for Prost.
-The relationship between the Frenchman and Monza is always difficult.
-Two years ago, the fans insulted Prost several times, and he responded with a gesture.
-The same story, by the way, at Imola.
+The black cloud that has haunted Formula 1 since the beginning of the season, disrupting qualifying sessions and races at random, has moved to Monza.
+From Tuesday, August 6, 1985, to Friday, August 9, 1985, free practice sessions are scheduled to continue.
+A storm is expected in the morning, followed by heavy rain in the afternoon.
+Only four cars took to the track: a Ferrari with Stefan Johansson, a Toleman with Teo Fabi, a Brabham with Nelson Piquet, and a McLaren with Alain Prost.
+About 7,000 people gathered in the covered grandstands in front of the pits, regardless of the downpour, to await Michele Alboreto.
+However, the Italian driver, having learned of the storm in Monza, decided to postpone his arrival until Wednesday evening to practice on Thursday.
+The applause intended for the Nürburgring winner was instead directed at the red Ferrari brought to the circuit by the mechanics.
+The fans celebrated it as if it were a person, almost as if it could respond with a greeting—perhaps with the roar of the engine.
+There is applause (and some boos) for Johansson, and of course, only boos for Prost.
+The Frenchman's relationship with Monza has always been difficult.
+Two years ago, fans insulted Prost several times, and he responded with a gesture.
+The same happened at Imola.
 Alain Prost says:

-"I can't understand these boos, but by now I have to get used to such treatment.
-So I let myself go, I was in a moment of tension.
-Now I could send kisses to everyone, and I would still get boos.
-Too bad, I would like to have a different kind of relationship with this audience, which is the most knowledgeable and passionate in Formula 1".
+"I can't understand these boos, but I've gotten used to such treatment by now.
+I let myself go; I was in a tense moment.
+Even if I sent kisses to everyone, I would still get booed.
+It's too bad.
+I would like to have a different kind of relationship with this audience, which is the most knowledgeable and passionate in Formula 1".

-And now the title fight with Michele Alboreto will not improve the situation.
-But is it really just a matter between you two?
+The title fight with Michele Alboreto won't help either.
+But is it really just between the two of you?

-"In this sport, you can never say until there is mathematical certainty.
-It's clear that with seven races still to be run, it's difficult for any of our rivals to surpass both of us".
+"In this sport, you can never say anything for certain until there is mathematical certainty.
+With seven races still to be run, it's clear that it's difficult for any of our rivals to surpass both of us”.

 "Exactly 50% each.
-But much depends on circumstances, luck.
+But much depends on the circumstances and luck.
 Our cars are more or less equal.
-Ferrari is unbeatable on circuits like the Nurburgring.
-We are strong in the twisty and high-speed ones.
+Ferrari is unbeatable on circuits like the Nürburgring.
+We are strong on twisty, high-speed circuits.
 It will still be a good battle".

 "It has never been easy for anyone.
-Besides, it wouldn't be nice to win without opponents.
-I'm already happy to be able to compete at a high level.
+Besides, it wouldn't be much of a victory without opponents.
+I'm happy just to be able to compete at a high level.
 I try not to think too much about the championship.
-Otherwise, I would risk developing a complex".
+Otherwise, I might develop a complex".

-What do you fear most for the end of the season?
+What are you most afraid of at the end of the season?

-"The third parties.
-I would prefer a head-to-head battle with Alboreto.
-Instead, there are people like Rosberg, Senna, De Angelis, and Piquet who want to win races.
-They can influence the results, make me lose or make Alboreto lose precious points.
-In addition, unfortunately, I can't rely much on my teammate Lauda.
-This year he's so unlucky...
+"Third parties.
+I would prefer a one-on-one battle with Alboreto.
+Instead, there are drivers like Rosberg, Senna, De Angelis, and Piquet who want to win races.
+They can influence the results and cause me or Alboreto to lose precious points.
+Unfortunately, I can't rely on my teammate Lauda much either.
+He's been so unlucky this year.
 He can't take a single placement away from Alboreto".

 What are the main qualities of your opponent?

-"He is strong, has character.
-I believe that composure is one of his best qualities.
-I am convinced that racing for Ferrari subjects him to a lot of pressure.
-But he reacts in the right way, as he did last Sunday.
-A guy who doesn't give in easily.
+"He is strong and has character.
+I believe composure is one of his best qualities.
+I'm convinced that racing for Ferrari puts him under a lot of pressure.
+But he reacts the right way, as he did last Sunday.
+He's a guy who doesn't give in easily.
 It will be very tough for me".

-On Wednesday, August 7, 1985, Michele Alboreto finally arrives at the Monza circuit.
-The Italian driver arrives in the late afternoon, and on Thursday morning, he will take to the track with the Ferrari.
-Alboreto prefers to stop behind the pits, in the paddocks, to avoid being besieged by fans.
-In the stands, with the return of the sun, about 15.000 people are present, and obviously, everyone is waiting for the winner of the German Grand Prix, the leader of the World Championship.
+On Wednesday, August 7, 1985, Michele Alboreto finally arrived at the Monza circuit.
+The Italian driver arrived in the late afternoon and took to the track with the Ferrari the following morning.
+To avoid being besieged by fans, Alboreto prefers to stop behind the pits, in the paddocks.
+With the return of the sun, about 15.000 people were in the stands, all waiting for the winner of the German Grand Prix and leader of the World Championship.

 "I needed two days of tranquility.
-The result in Germany was needed.
-A boost of confidence for me and the team.
-Every now and then, you have to rediscover the spirit of the early races when there was nothing to lose, and you threw yourself into the fray without too many responsibilities.
-It's nice to hear many compliments, but I can assure you that sometimes it's more difficult and requires more effort to achieve a sixth place in certain conditions than a victory.
+The result in Germany was necessary.
+It gave me and the team a boost of confidence.
+Every now and then, you have to rediscover the spirit of the early races, when you had nothing to lose and threw yourself into the fray with few responsibilities.
+It's nice to receive compliments, but I assure you that it's sometimes more difficult to achieve sixth place under certain conditions than to win.
 As for the championship, it's useless to talk about it.
-Too early, many races are still missing".
+It's too early; many races are still to come".

-While Alboreto speaks calmly, his colleagues are running without stops on the circuit.
+While Alboreto speaks calmly, his colleagues run nonstop on the circuit.
 Or rather, with great commitment.
-Ferrari, with Johansson, breaks two engines in the morning.
-But the technician Tomaini is not overly worried, as these were engines that had already undergone tough tests on the bench.
-Moreover, a McLaren with Prost also breaks an engine, who manages to go play golf and then return to set the best time of the day; 1'29"692.
-Fabi with the Toleman is also on foot for the same problem for a few hours, while Tambay's Renault has gearbox troubles.
-Behind Prost, Mansell with the Williams and De Angelis insert themselves.
-Johansson records the fourth time, despite the stops, completing 61 laps, trying everything, with applause for Ferrari every time it passes in front of the stands.
-On Thursday, August 8, 1985, Ferrari concludes the free practice sessions at Monza with many doubts.
-During the morning, there is another engine failure, while in the afternoon, a gearbox problem emerges, so Alboreto only completes 17 laps.
-The recorded times do not have a precise meaning due to the many tests carried out, but in any case, the fastest is again Prost, who laps in 1'28"195, ahead of De Angelis, Piquet, and Alboreto.
+Ferrari breaks two engines in the morning with Johansson.
+However, technician Tomaini is not overly concerned because these were engines that had already undergone rigorous testing.
+A McLaren with Prost also breaks an engine.
+Prost manages to play golf and then returns to set the best time of the day: 1'29"692.
+Fabi with the Toleman has the same problem and is on foot for a few hours, while Tambay's Renault has gearbox troubles.
+Behind Prost, Mansell with the Williams and De Angelis follow.
+Despite the stops, Johansson records the fourth fastest time, completing 61 laps and receiving applause every time he passes in front of the stands.
+On Thursday, August 8, 1985, Ferrari concludes the free practice sessions at Monza amid much uncertainty.
+Another engine failure occurs during the morning session, and a gearbox problem emerges in the afternoon, so Alboreto only completes 17 laps.
+Due to the many tests carried out, the recorded times do not have a precise meaning, but in any case, Prost is the fastest again, with a lap time of 1'28"195, ahead of De Angelis, Piquet, and Alboreto.
 Alain Prost says, satisfied:

-"Our tests went very well; I hope to have found the solutions to beat Alboreto right here in Monza next Sunday at Zeltweg.
+"Our tests went very well.
+I hope to find the solutions to beat Alboreto here in Monza next Sunday at Zeltweg.
 In any case, I will attack".

-Niki Lauda also takes to the track, and he will continue testing on Friday with his McLaren, along with Williams, Alfa Romeo, and Renault.
-The Austrian, commenting on the news about his imminent retirement, repeats that he will make a decision after the Austrian Grand Prix.
-Formula 1 is experiencing the most exciting period of the year.
-Races follow one another, the challenge between Michele Alboreto, with Ferrari, and Alain Prost, with McLaren-Porsche, for the conquest of the World Championship is increasingly heated.
+Niki Lauda also took to the track and will continue testing on Friday with his McLaren, along with Williams, Alfa Romeo, and Renault.
+Commenting on the news about his imminent retirement, the Austrian repeats that he will make a decision after the Austrian Grand Prix.
+Formula 1 is experiencing its most exciting period of the year.
+Races follow one another, and the competition between Michele Alboreto with Ferrari and Alain Prost with McLaren-Porsche for the World Championship title is heating up.
 Now it's Austria's turn.
-On Friday, August 16, 1985, at Zeltweg, the first day of practice will take place for a Grand Prix - the tenth of the season - which will be immediately followed, just a week apart, by the one in the Netherlands.
-The race will be followed by thousands of Italians.
-It's the holiday Grand Prix, a race held on a spectacular circuit, easy to reach from Italy.
-There will be great support for Alboreto and Ferrari.
-The Italian driver is the leader of the World Championship with 46 points, five more than Prost.
-Elio De Angelis, Keke Rosberg, and Stefan Johansson seem now detached: they have, respectively, 18, 16, and 13 points.
-Zeltweg is a track more favorable to the characteristics of the McLaren than to those of Ferrari.
-It is a very fast circuit, with breathtaking curves, where it is possible to reach speeds exceeding 230 km/h.
-And indeed, the tenth stage of the Formula 1 World Championship for Ferrari starts badly.
-While McLaren seems to be super competitive on the first day of practice for the Austrian Grand Prix, the Maranello team spends the most difficult and disconcerting hours of the season.
-On the one hand, there is the best time and a fantastic circuit record by Alain Prost, as well as Niki Lauda's second place.
-On the other hand, Johansson is eleventh, and Alboreto is nineteenth (incredibly true), along with a whole series of worrying problems.
-The Swedish driver's Ferrari reports significant oversteer, the Italian driver breaks two and a half engines and cannot complete a single useful lap.
+On Friday, August 16, 1985, the first day of practice will take place at Zeltweg for the tenth Grand Prix of the season, which will be followed immediately by the one in the Netherlands, just a week later.
+Thousands of Italians will follow the race.
+It's the Holiday Grand Prix, a race held on a spectacular circuit that is easy to reach from Italy.
+There will be tremendous support for Alboreto and Ferrari.
+The Italian driver is leading the World Championship with 46 points, five more than Prost.
+Elio De Angelis, Keke Rosberg, and Stefan Johansson are now trailing behind with 18, 16, and 13 points, respectively.
+The Zeltweg track favors the McLaren more than the Ferrari.
+It is a very fast circuit with breathtaking curves where speeds exceeding 230 km/h are possible.
+Thus, the tenth stage of the Formula 1 World Championship starts badly for Ferrari.
+While the McLaren team appears highly competitive on the first day of practice for the Austrian Grand Prix, the Maranello team experiences its most challenging and disconcerting hours of the season.
+Alain Prost set the fastest time and a fantastic circuit record, and Niki Lauda took second place.
+On the other hand, Johansson finished eleventh and Alboreto nineteenth, with a series of worrying problems.
+The Swedish driver's Ferrari exhibits significant oversteer, and the Italian driver breaks two and a half engines and fails to complete a single useful lap.

-With the timing obtained in the morning in the free practice, the leader of the World Championship would have been at least twelfth.
-Zeltweg's track confirms to be a very fast and curvy circuit, suitable for enhancing the McLaren-Porsche.
-Prost (a new rear suspension has been fitted to his car) laps in 1'25"490: the previous record was held by Piquet, at 1'26"173.
-The average speed is 250.219 km/h, another barrier broken (it is the second-highest average in Formula 1 after the 258.983 km/h of Silverstone).
+Based on the times obtained during the morning free practice session, the World Championship leader would have placed at least twelfth.
+The Zeltweg track is a fast, curvy circuit that suits the McLaren-Porsche.
+Prost, who has a new rear suspension on his car, completed a lap in 1'25"490; the previous record, held by Piquet, was 1'26"173.
+The average speed was 250.219 km/h (155.5 mph), breaking another barrier (it is the second-highest average in Formula 1 after Silverstone's 258.983 km/h).
 Prost, cautious and calm, says:

 "Our cars are undoubtedly performing well, but we'll wait until the end of the race to talk".

-There is calm at Ferrari as well, despite everything going wrong.
-An engine failure in the morning, another one just at the beginning of the qualifying, and immediately after, a third one mounted on the first car out of order due to an oil leak.
-Always with Alboreto.
-The Italian driver was forced to qualify with Johansson's car at the last moment, with all the difficulties involved (various adjustments, a squeezed car, worn-out tires).
+There is also calm at Ferrari, despite everything going wrong.
+There was an engine failure in the morning, another one at the beginning of qualifying, and a third one on the first car due to an oil leak.
+This happened to Alboreto.
+The Italian driver was forced to qualify with Johansson's car at the last moment, facing all the associated difficulties (various adjustments, a cramped space, and worn-out tires).
 Why so many troubles?
-On Thursday, a strange story of electronic problems was born, those famous control units that now control the cars with their computers.
-Certainly not a congenital defect but a matter of very difficult adjustments that change in every race.
-Otherwise, the positive results obtained so far by Ferrari would not be explained.
-These control units are filled with data provided by Ferrari technicians themselves, based on the needs of the moment, i.e., requested power, consumption, and so on.
-It is said - but no one confirms it at the moment - that when the parameters are wrong, inconveniences arise.
+On Thursday, there was a strange story about electronic problems, those famous control units that now control the cars with computers.
+It's certainly not a congenital defect, but rather a matter of very difficult adjustments that change with every race.
+Otherwise, the positive results obtained so far by Ferrari would not be possible.
+These control units are filled with data provided by Ferrari technicians based on current needs, such as requested power and consumption.
+It is said - though no one confirms it at the moment - that inconveniences arise when the parameters are wrong.
 Alboreto makes the best of a bad situation and says:

 "Theoretically, I should be at least among the top five.
 The car is not bad.
 Let's hope for the second qualifying session, assuming the rain doesn't come".